m7md5303/AOHW25_185/README.md

 <h1>Accelerated YOLO-Based Computer Vision System</h1>
 <br>
 <p>The trend towards full autonomous cars has increased widely recently.
 Hence, the purpose of this project is to provide pure-hardware systems allowing for
-autonomous driving or any self-moving robot.
+autonomous driving or serving any self-moving robot.
 Our work two main components are YOLO-based object detector for detecting cars and Sobel-based edge detector for detecting lanes.
 Both the systems are free from software with just employing hardware blocks.
-Reaching FPS of 67 for the YOLO block and about 800 FPS for the Sobel block, one would employ these blocks in his system.
-This project is pretty suitable for edge-computing devices with performing heavy-computational tasks on the Programmable Logic (PL) of FPGAs.</p>
+Reaching FPS of 67 for the YOLO block and about 800 FPS for the Sobel block, one is encouraged to employ these blocks in his system.
+This project is pretty suitable for edge-computing devices with performing heavy-computational tasks on the Programmable Logic (PL) of FPGAs with reasonable utilization.</p>
 <h1>Team Members</h1>
 <ul>
   <li>Mohamed Khaled, Email:<a href="mailto:m7md5303@gmail.com"> m7md5303@gmail.com</a></li>